mfcastellani/terraform-provider-vbox/Readme.md

 GOOS=linux GOARCH=amd64 go build -ldflags "-X main.VERSION=0.0.1" -o terraform-provider-vbox .
 ```

-## Check if VirtualBox is up and running
+### Check if VirtualBox is up and running

 A VirtualBox or VB is a software virtualization package that installs on an operating system as an application.
 VirtualBox allows additional operating systems to be installed on it, as a Guest OS, and run in a virtual environment.
 This will be used to create resources with our Terraform Provider.
-To do the magic we will use the awesome tool called `vboxmanage`.
-Check if is available at your environment using:
+To do the magic we will use the awesome tool called `vboxmanage`, but I'll not explain how to install VirtualBox here.
+Just Google it (or DuckDuckGo, or Bing, you choose).
+Check if `vboxmanage` is available at your environment using:

 ```
 $ vboxmanage --version
 5.0.40_Ubuntur115130
 ```

-I'll not explain how to install VirtualBox here.
-Just Google it (or DuckDuckGo, or Bing, you choose).

 ## Writing the Provider